ADVERTISEMENT

 You can use Evernote’s Search box to retrieve any note.
 Type a keyword or phrase into the box, and Evernote instantly locates all notes that contain that word or phrase.

 Evernote applies optical character recognition (OCR) technology to your notes, making digital images such as JPGs searchable by keyword.
 For example, you might clip a picture of the famous Kissing Post plaque at Ellis Island from the web, because that’s where your great-grandparents met up when your great-grandmother joined her husband in America.
 Evernote will apply OCR to the image as it is synchronized through the cloud.
 Then when you search your notes for the keyword kissing, the note with the image will pop right back up, even if you have thousands of notes.
-Evernote can also apply OCR technology to PDFs and Microsoft Office documents, though you’ll need to upgrade to a premium subscription for that functionality.
+Evernote can also apply OCR technology to PDFs and Microsoft Office documents.

 Clipping newspaper articles into Evernote is a handy way to make them keyword-searchable.
 It works with images that have clearly hand-printed text, too, though it probably wouldn’t work for old records written in cursive.